 The SPEAKER pro tempore.
 As previously announced, that unanimous consent request cannot be entertained.
-The Chair recognizes the gentleman from Florida.

 Mr. HASTINGS.
 Mr. Speaker, I yield to the gentleman from California (Mr. CORREA) for a unanimous consent request.

 Mr. CORREA.
 Mr. Speaker, I ask unanimous consent to bring up H.R.
 724, which would rescind President Trump's refugee ban in light of mothers like Ran Chauhan, who arrived in the U.S. 5 years ago and is going through the naturalization process, but is separated from her sister and two children who are set to arrive in mid February.